nushell/nushell.github.io/commands/docs/cp.md

                     again (this option is ignored when the -n option is also used). currently not implemented for windows
  -  `--interactive, -i`: ask before overwriting files
+ -  `--update, -u`: copy only when the SOURCE file is newer than the destination file or when the destination file is missing
  -  `--progress, -p`: display a progress bar
  -  `--no-clobber, -n`: do not overwrite an existing file
  -  `--debug, -`: explain how a file is copied.
 Implies -v